 Vote for Me

-You start as a dog catcher candidate in a town that did not ask for one.
+You start as a dog catcher candidate in a town that did not need one.
 You end as a presidential nominee with opposition research on your shoes and a scandal heat meter that will not stop ticking.
 Hire staff.
 Court donors.
 Trade favors with the lobby.
-Run twelve elections, each one larger than the last.
+Run twelve elections, each one larger and more complicated than the last.

 Hire the people who do the actual work.